Beta-Sorted Portfolios: Introduction

-Beta-sorted portfolios are commonly characterized by the following two-step procedure, which incorporates beta-adaptive portfolios construction.
-In a first step, time-varying risk factor exposures are estimated through (backwards-looking) weighted time-series regressions of asset returns on the observed factors.
+The implementation of beta-sorted portfolios entails the following two-step procedure, which incorporates a beta-adaptive portfolios construction (see, e.g., \citealt{BEM2016}).
+In a first step, time-varying risk factor exposures are estimated through (backward-looking) rolling window time-series regressions of asset returns on the observed factors.
 The most popular implementation uses rolling window regressions, often with a choice of a five-year window.
 In a second step, the estimated factor exposures, based on data up to the previous period, are ordered and used to group assets into portfolios.
 These portfolios then represent assets with a similar degree of exposure to the risk factors, and the degree of return differential for differently exposed assets is used to assess the compensation for bearing this common risk.
 Most frequently this is achieved by differencing the portfolio returns from the two most extreme portfolios.
 Finally, an average over time of these return differentials is taken to infer whether the risk is priced unconditionally---whether the portfolio earns systematic (and significant) excess returns.
 Notwithstanding the simple and intuitive nature of the methodology, little is known of the formal properties of this estimator and its associated inference procedures.

 We provide a comprehensive framework to study the economic and statistical properties of beta-sorted portfolios.
-We first translate the two-step estimation algorithm with beta-adaptive portfolio construction into a corresponding statistical model.
+We first translate the two-step estimation algorithm with beta-adaptive portfolio construction into a corresponding econometric model.
 We show that the model has key features which are important to consider for valid interpretation of the empirical results.
-For example, in this setup, no-arbitrage conditions are not imposed and instead imply testable hypotheses.
+Notably, no-arbitrage conditions are not imposed and instead imply testable hypotheses.
+Furthermore, our framework precisely clarifies how the dynamics of the risk factors relate to the functional form of conditional expected returns.
 Within this framework, we introduce general sampling assumptions allowing for smoothly-varying factor loadings, persistent (possibly nonstationary) factors, and conditional heteroskedasticity across time and assets.
-We then study the asymptotic properties of the beta-sorted portfolio estimator and associated test statistics in settings with large cross-sectional and time-series sample sizes (i.e., $n,T\to \infty$).
+We then study the asymptotic properties of the beta-sorted portfolio estimator and associated test statistics in settings with large cross-sectional, $n$, and time-series, $T$, sample sizes (i.e., $n,T\to \infty$).